 Overall, I believe that the person who emailed me does not understand all the wonderful qualities the Cantor (or Rabbi) will have, but already, she is worried that her wedding ceremony won’t be “legal”.
 That’s enough of a worry – because online ordinations are NOT legal in all states, nor should they be.
 The professional wedding officiant knows how to make sure every detail of your wedding ceremony is perfect – and legal.

 Would you rather walk down the aisle knowing the person at the end has everything under total control?
 Or would you rather hold your breath, praying and hoping nothing gets ruined?

-Hire a pro.
+Hire a professional wedding officiant.
 This is not where you want to save your money.
 10 years from now, your guests will remember the ceremony, not the flowers.
 Spend money where it makes sense, and relax – the wedding ceremony will be amazing.

 Want to create your own “dream come true wedding”?
 Contact Cantor Debbi today to see how you can co-create the event of your dreams.